thhdragon/ff5m/docs/RECOVERY.md

 # 6. Wait for the recovery process to complete.
 # The script will perform all necessary recovery operations.
 ```

-Note that the system isn’t fully booted, so some features may not work.
-Search online for solutions or ask for help in the Support Telegram Group.

 7. Once you’re done, reboot the system: